Pdani001/PlayerWarp/README.md

 4. Start your server

 ## Configuration, commands & permissions
-You can find help and tutorials on our Wiki. :)
+You can find help and tutorials on the [Wiki page](https://github.com/Pdani001/PlayerWarp/wiki). :)

 ## Some Q&A's
 **Q**: Is this plugin Open Source?